 What Is Gold Mining?

-Essentially, gold mining is attempting to fulfil a dream.
+Essentially, gold mining is attempting to fulfill a dream.
 It is driven by the same desire that encourages people to buy lottery tickets.
 Every gold prospector sets out with the dream that the next shovelful of gravel is going to contain that life changing nugget of gold (or at least discover that mother-load of pay dirt).
 From that point on you will be able to provide for you family in the way you desire, and you will never suffer because of lack of funds ever again.

 Practically, gold mining is the extraction of the naturally occurring mineral gold (Au as it appears on the periodic table).